Tobacco packaging warning messages: Thailand

 Graphic warnings have appeared on Thai cigarette packages since 25 March 2005 and underwent updates in 2006, 2009, 2010, 2014 and 2022.
 A recent study showed that the warnings made Thai smokers think more often about the health risks of smoking and about quitting smoking.

 Thailand introduced plain packaging in 2020.

+Timor-Leste

+Timor-Leste only used a text warning, "FUMA OHO ITA" (Smoking kills in Tetum), prior to 2018, when new pictorial warnings covering 85% of the front and 100% of the back of packages were implemented.

+The warnings currently in use are: